URK21CS1199-PRAISYSERAFINA/Intel_Project/README.md

 4. Validation:
     - Demonstrate that the dynamically updated and semantically labeled occupancy grid map can be effectively used by AMRs for path-planning and navigation in the dynamic environment.

+## Solution Approach

+Our solution involves setting up four overhead RGB cameras in a 2x2 pattern to capture overlapping images of a room.
+Initially, we will capture images of a room with static objects, then stitch these images together to create a unified view, applying preprocessing techniques to enhance image quality.
+From this unified view, we will generate a 2D occupancy grid map that indicates occupied and unoccupied spaces.
+To accommodate dynamic environments, we will implement object detection algorithms to recognize and label objects such as "table" and "chair," updating the occupancy grid map to reflect changes in object positions.
+The updated map will integrate semantic labels for additional context, ensuring it accurately represents the room's current state.
+Finally, we will validate the effectiveness of the occupancy grid map by using it for autonomous mobile robot (AMR) navigation, ensuring successful navigation in both static and dynamic environments.
+This approach ensures a robust and dynamic 2D occupancy grid mapping system that enhances AMR path-planning and navigation capabilities.